 When Covid-19 pushed our society into a virtual world of physical distancing in March of 2020, business leaders were left scratching their heads as to how they would continue to keep their demand generation and talent retention initiatives afloat and growing.

 Climate conditions continued to worsen… systemic racial injustice reared its ugly head multiple times over… protests popped up in cities all over the globe… unemployment rates reached historically bad levels… mental health consequences skyrocketed… political unrest dominated our everyday lives… and the list goes on.

 On top of that, every stakeholder kept their attention hyperfocused how corporate social responsibility was being authentically lived out at the businesses where they choose work and spend their money.

 Amid all the crises, several for-profit business movements like B Corporations, Conscious Capitalism, and goBeyondProfit set the standards for how making a profit and addressing social impact through business growth endeavors don’t have to be mutually exclusive ideas.

 In what seemed to happen as fast as the flip of a switch, these social impact initiatives became way more than just a “noble cause” for businesses to embrace.

-Visibility into how conscious businesses were taking action to address inequities and climate concerns became demanded from the next-gen of marketplace workers, consumers, vendors, and other organizations on whom they depend.
+Visibility into how conscious businesses were taking action to address inequities and climate concerns became demanded from next-gen marketplace workers, consumers, vendors, and the communities on which they depend.

 Given these shifts, it’s now more important than ever for socially responsible leaders of B2B organizations to scale their revenue for the sake of sustainable social impact, talent attraction, a desirable company culture, and relevancy in the broader marketplace.